21 Different Types of Ants in Oregon

 9. False Honey Ant

 False honey ants feed on nectar and honeydew from aphids.
-They do not build mounds or colonies but rather live in loose nests in the ground or tree cavities.
+They do not build mounds or colonies but live in loose nests in the ground or tree cavities.

 When threatened, false honey ants will release a strong odor that can be unpleasant to some people.
 It is important to be aware of these ants and take precautions when dealing with them.